zyliutw/zyliutw.github.io/_pages/research.md

 ### Post-Quantum Cryptography (PQC)

 The rise of quantum computing poses an existential threat to current encryption standards (like RSA and ECC).
 To protect national security and long-term data confidentiality, we are actively researching **Post-Quantum Cryptography**.
-* **Lattice-based Cryptography:** We design and evaluate lattice-based algorithms, which are currently the most promising candidates for standardization (e.g., NIST PQC) due to their efficiency and strong security guarantees against quantum attacks.
+* **Lattice-based Cryptography:** We design and evaluate lattice-based algorithms, which have been adopted as official standards (e.g., NIST PQC) due to their efficiency and strong security guarantees against quantum attacks.
 ---

 ## 3. Privacy-Preserving Technologies